-There is one connection between the two Avatars, however – when M. Night Shyamalan turned the cartoon series into a critically-derided live-action movie (pictured), he was unable to use the “Avatar” title thanks to Cameron buying up the copyright, meaning he had to use the suffix “The Last Airbender” instead.
+There is one connection between the two Avatars, however – when M Night Shyamalan turned the cartoon series into a critically-derided live-action movie, he was unable to use the "Avatar" title thanks to Cameron buying up the copyright, meaning he had to use the suffix "The Last Airbender" instead.

-It’s unclear whether Netflix’s upcoming live-action Avatar: The Last Airbender series will have similar issues, though with more of Cameron’s Avatar movies coming there could be more confusion to come.
+It's unclear whether Netflix's upcoming live-action Avatar: The Last Airbender series will have similar issues, though with more of Cameron's Avatar movies coming there could be more confusion ahead.